Did you know that the deepest lake in the United States isn’t one of the 5 Great Lakes?

 Deep Blue Lake wasn’t the only other name that the lake has had in history.
 Before it was being referred to as Crater Lake it was called “Blue Lake” and “Lake Majesty” as well.

-We can only assume that the gold-hungry prospectors of halfway the 19th century didn’t know the lake was actually formed by a volcano eruption!
+We can only assume that the gold-hungry prospectors of halfway through the 19th century didn’t know the lake was actually formed by a volcano eruption!

 Due to the elevation that the lake is located at, it has a subalpine climate.
 While the temperature during the summer months can be quite enjoyable, the winter months are extremely cold and harsh.